Russian Thistle Control

 If you are treating weeds in ornamental landscaping or non-crop areas, check out Quali Pro T/I 2.5 G Trifluralin Herbicide.

-Quali Pro T/I 2.5 G Trifluralin Herbicide is a selective pre-emergent herbicide formulated with the active ingredient isoxaben .05% and Trifluralin 2.0% to effectively control germinated weeds like Russian thistle.
+Quali Pro T/I 2.5 G Trifluralin Herbicide is a selective pre-emergent herbicide formulated with the active ingredient isoxaben .05% and Trifluralin 2.0% to control germinated weeds like Russian thistle effectively.

 Keep in mind this product cannot be applied in turfgrasses.

 Determine how much Quali Pro T/I 2.5 G Trifluralin Herbicide to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment site in feet then multiply (length X width = square footage).
-For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acre).
+To do this, measure the length and width of the treatment site in feet, then multiply (length X width = square footage).
+For acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acre).

 Apply 2.3 lbs. of Quali Pro T/I 2.5 G Trifluralin Herbicide per 1,000 sq. ft. of treatment area.

-Spread the granules over smooth soil surfaces that is free of clods.
-Water treated areas with 0.5 inches of water before 3 days pass after application.
+Spread the granules over smooth soil surfaces that are free of clods.
+Water the treated areas with 0.5 inches of water 3 days after application.

 Spot Spraying

-2,4-D Amine Selective Post-Emergent Herbicide is a emulsifiable concentrate designed with the active ingredient Dimethylamine Salt of 2,4-D 46.8% to protect most cool-seasoned turf and crops from unwanted broadleaf weeds like Russian thistle.
+2,4-D Amine Selective Post-Emergent Herbicide is an emulsifiable concentrate designed with the active ingredient Dimethylamine Salt of 2,4-D 46.8% to protect most cool-seasoned turf and crops from unwanted broadleaf weeds like Russian thistle.

-Fahrenheit Herbicide is a post-emergent herbicide formulated with Dicamba 33% and Metsulfuron-methyl 5% to kill various weeds like Russian thistle in warm-seasoned turf.
+Fahrenheit Herbicide is a post-emergent herbicide formulated with Dicamba 33% and Metsulfuron-methyl 5% to kill various weeds, such as Russian thistle, in warm-seasoned turf.

 Spot applications in cool-seasoned turf to control Russian thistle will use a rate of 1/4 pint of 2,4-D Amine Selective Post-Emergent Herbicide with 3 gallons of water.

-Mix 0.2 oz. of Fahrenheit Herbicide in 1 gallon of water per 1,000 sq. ft. to perform spot applications in warm-seasoned turf.
-Larger applications in warm-seasoned turf will use 6 to 12 oz. of product in 20-80 gallons of water per acre.
+To perform spot applications in warm-seasoned turf, mix 0.2 oz. of Fahrenheit Herbicide in 1 gallon of water per 1,000 sq. ft.
+Larger applications will use 6 to 12 oz. of product in 20-80 gallons of water per acre.

-Keep in mind that when making applications over St. Augustinegrass, Bermudagrass, or Zoysiagrass, temporary stunting or chlorosis may occur.
+Remember that temporary stunting or chlorosis may occur when making applications over St. Augustinegrass, Bermudagrass, or Zoysiagrass.

-Fill your sprayer with half of the required water, add measured amount of herbicide material, then pour in other half of water.
+Fill your sprayer with half the required water, add a measured amount of herbicide material, and then pour in the other half of the water.
 Shake until solution is thoroughly mixed.

 Apply the mixed solution to the top and bottom of the foliage leaves until wet on a fan spray setting, but not to the point of runoff.

-Do not let people or pets enter treated areas until 48 hours have passed after application.
+Do not let people or pets enter treated areas until 48 hours after application.

-Reapplication intervals with 2, 4-D Amine Selective Post-Emergent Herbicide range from 21 to 30 days.
-Reapplication intervals with Fahrenheit Herbicide range from 4 to 6 weeks.
+Reapplication intervals with 2, 4-D Amine Selective Post-Emergent Herbicide range from 21 to 30 days, and those with Fahrenheit Herbicide range from 4 to 6 weeks.

 Prevention

-Once you have eliminated Russian thistle from your property, you will need to implement some preventative measures.
-Following these preventative practices will help to prevent Russian thistle or tumbleweed from returning on your property.
+Once you have eliminated Russian thistle from your property, you must implement some preventative measures.
+Following these preventative practices will help to prevent Russian thistle or tumbleweed from returning to your property.

 Hand Pull Weeds

-• When Russian thistle is in the early stages of growth, you may hand-pull them out with a glove covered hand or use a light tilling method with a garden hoe.
-Its not recommended to hand-pull Russian thistles in later growth stages as the weed becomes more stiff and sharp.
+• When Russian thistle is in the early stages of growth, you may hand-pull it out with a glove-covered hand or use a light tilling method with a garden hoe.
+However, it's not recommended to hand-pull Russian thistles in later growth stages as the weed becomes stiffer and sharper.

-• Collect all dislodged pieces of Russian thistles after mowing, hoeing, and weed pulling then immediately dispose of them.
+• After mowing, hoeing, and weed pulling, collect all dislodged pieces of Russian thistles and immediately dispose of them.
 Leaving any remnants of Russian thistles or tumbleweeds can produce seeds for regrowth of infestation.

 • Russian thistle is intolerant to shade and thrives on disturbed sites.
-Established regular fertilizations to encourage competing plant growth and try to not disturb the terrain more than necessary.
-For rangelands, this may mean adjusting animals to graze on other parts property on a rotation schedule.
+Regular fertilization should be established to encourage competing plant growth and avoid disturbing the terrain more than necessary.
+For rangelands, this may mean adjusting animals to graze on other parts of the property on a rotation schedule.

-• In a prompt-manner, treat any emerged Russian thistles with 2,4-D Amine Selective Post Emergent Herbicide or Fahrenheit Herbicide.
+• Promptly treat any emerging Russian thistles with 2,4-D Amine Selective Post Emergent Herbicide or Fahrenheit Herbicide.
 Typically, this will be late June to November.

 Key Takeaways